 Heating up in the city

 Living in the city is drastically different than living in natural environments.
 City habitats are full of roads, sidewalks and tall buildings.
 These man-made structures retain more heat than natural surfaces which leads to warmer temperatures inside of cities.
 For many plants and animals, small changes in temperature can be very challenging.
 Some species many not be able to live in those warmer habitats.
+The urban heat island effect is when cities habitats are warmer than their surrounding natural habitats.

 This nest is too hot, this one is too cold, and this one is just right